 Mexico is famous for having a very family-oriented culture.
 In other cultures, one person cooks, and everyone else eats.
 Or, guests are tasked to bring a dish for a communal meal, such as in North American Thanksgiving celebrations.
 In Mexico, food preparation is a social activity, with family members and friends working together to whip up a delicious feast for everyone to enjoy.

-The following are some important occasions in Mexico and the traditional dishes many families serve during them.
-Note that regional Mexican food may have variations depending on the history, climate and customs of the area, as well as other factors.
+The followings are some important occasions in Mexico and the traditional dishes many families serve during them.
+Note that regional Mexican food may have variations depending on the history, climate, and customs of the area, as well as other factors.

 Mexicans and the Mexican diaspora put out ofrendas or food offerings, usually tamales, for the deceased.
 They decorate altars with marigolds, candles, La Catrina figures, and edible ornaments–colorful Calaveras or sugar skulls.